Major overview

 Curtin has a reputation for producing highly skilled journalists able to research, investigate and report on topics across mainstream and independent media platforms.

-You’ll learn theory and practical skills from staff with strong industry experience and connections, and use industry-standard media facilities and platforms.
-These include our new media production studio, Curtin FM radio and the student online news site, Western Independent.
+During your studies, you’ll use industry-standard media facilities and platforms – including our media production studio, Curtin FM radio and the student online news publication, Western Independent.

 Journalism is offered as part of the Bachelor of Arts.
 You can enhance your studies with a second major or choose from a range of specialisations and elective units that support your career goals.